 Requirements & Restrictions | Sending Money with Alipay

 - Alipay only allows Chinese citizens to send money through the app.
 If you try with your personal account, it will ask you to register a Chinese ID, which you don’t have.
 So ask a Chinese friend to help you with the transfer (and make sure you trust them!).

-- The maximum amount of money you can transfer with one wire is 30,000 RMB.
+- The maximum amount of money that can be transferred with one wire is 30,000 RMB.
 You are allowed to up two international transfers a day with a maximum total of 60,000 RMB.